suchoudh/myPython/README.md

 - Class 3 char vars strings number loops datatype  casting oops basics  What are your questions ?
 - Class 4 Practice session with Jupyter + and some philosophical disscussion about Gender ineqality  + Look at the book.

-- Class 5 loops
+- Class 5 Loops if else Do while for etc  practice from book.
+Code with harry followup the session.
-- Class 6
+- Class 6 Basics of OOPS in Python Class Method
-- Class 7 pro: dailyBoD EoD and Dev and YN question
+- Class 7 Pro: dailyBoD EoD and Dev and YN question
 - Class 8

 - Class 9